 Okay, the last thing I want you to know before we start is that you should think of your blog like a house.

 You need all 3 components, and I’ll show you how to get started with each below.

-Here’s what you need to do to start a blog…
+Now, let’s get started.
+Here are the steps you need to take to start a blog…

 If you’re having trouble deciding what you want your brand to be like, look at other blogs and analyze their branding.
 This will help you get an idea of what’s already out there in your niche and where you can fit in.

 Next, download the Goal Setting Workbook For Bloggers.
 This workbook will give you the format for setting blog goals.
 It’s important to use this along the way when you’re making decisions about what to publish, what photos to use, etc.

 Step 2: Register Your Host